 Building on the skills and values present in our Core Curriculum, this 6-week course explores direct applications of the Core framework in your creative workspace.
 Whether you are a theatre professor looking to more confidently support student mental health, or a film director getting ready to direct a challenging short, feature, or series, you’ll find the tools you need here!

-Our Foundations cohorts are made up of passionate directors, stage managers, ICs and IDs, educators, mental health practitioners and more from around the world.
-Don’t miss out on the opportunity to learn with and from some of the most innovative creatives in our industry as we embark on the task of creating the salutogenic environments we all deserve to work in.
+Foundations cohorts feature passionate directors, stage managers, intimacy professionals, educators, mental health practitioners and more from around the world.
+This provides an opportunity to learn with and from some of the most innovative creatives in our industry as we embark on the task of creating the salutogenic environments we all deserve to work in.

 -